nhahub/NHA-098/README.md

-# NHA-098: Ajarly Educational Platform
+# NHA-098: Ajarly  Platform

-A comprehensive full-stack educational management system built with modern web technologies.
+A comprehensive full-stack  local rental system built with modern web technologies.
 This project consists of a React/TypeScript frontend and a Spring Boot backend API.

-## 📋 Project Overview

-Ajarly is an educational platform that provides tools for managing courses, campuses, departments, and user authentication.
-The system supports multiple user roles (students, instructors, administrators) with an intuitive interface and robust backend infrastructure.

 ---